eliasaronson/openfortivpn-cookie-script/README.md

 ```

 ### Connection script
-0. In the connection script check if you cloned openfortivpn-webview to the same
-path as in the script, otherwise change the cd in the script to the correct
-path.
-You also need to set the url for the saml-login.
+Fix all necessary pathes according your needs in the vpn\_connect.sh script, then

-1. To run the script.
+run the script.
 ```
 ./vpn_connect.sh
 ```